-Moving is always stressful, whether you want to sell your house and buy a new one because of a job transfer, you need to move to a better school district ,or your current house isn’t big enough for your burgeoning family.
+Whether you want to sell your house and buy a new one because of a job transfer, a better school district or your current home isn’t big enough for your growing family – moving can be stressful.

 Should You Buy Or Sell First?

 There are several schools of thought when deciding whether to buy or sell a house first.

 If you’re selling a house with a mortgage, some people say you should sell your current home first to avoid getting stuck with two mortgages at the same time.
 Others say you should wait to sell later so you’re not between homes.

 Let’s look at some pros and cons of buying a new house before selling the home where you live.

 The most obvious pro of buying a house before selling your current one is that you have a place to go after you sell your place.
 You won’t pay for moving expenses twice.
 And you won’t live out of boxes until you buy a new home.

 It’s best to avoid the potential frustration of scrambling to find a short-term rental, especially if you also need to manage pets, kids or heavy furniture like a grand piano.
 And many places don’t allow month-to-month rentals for new tenants, so you may end up paying for several months of rent even if you only need to stay for 1 month.

 Not selling your house before you buy your next one could leave you on the hook for two mortgage payments at the same time.
 Homeowners need to either plan how to pay for two mortgages at once or make a plan to sell their house fast.
 Homeowners may struggle to afford two mortgages and other expenses, especially if it takes more time than estimated to sell the home.